← Back to Real Alcázar Tickets

 When was the Real Alcázar built?

 The site has been a fortified palace since the 10th century, when the Umayyad and later Almohad rulers of Al-Andalus built a citadel here.
-The central Mudéjar Palace that defines the visit today was built between 1364 and 1366 by Pedro I of Castile, using Muslim craftsmen from Granada and Toledo.
+The central Mudéjar Palace that defines the visit today was built beginning in the 1360s by Pedro I of Castile, using Muslim craftsmen from Granada and Toledo.
 Successive monarchs added Gothic, Renaissance and Baroque sections over the next six centuries — the result is a single building that walks you through nine centuries of architecture.

 Is the Spanish royal family still living there?

-The Spanish royal family does not live there full-time — their official residence is the Palacio de la Zarzuela in Madrid — but the upper-floor apartments of the Real Alcázar (the Cuarto Real Alto) are kept in active royal use and are the king's official residence whenever he visits Seville.
-This is why the Alcázar is described as 'the oldest royal palace still in use in Europe', and why Cuarto Real Alto access is on a separate small-group timed circuit.
+The Spanish royal family does not live there full-time — their official residence is the Palacio de la Zarzuela in Madrid — but the upper-floor apartments of the Real Alcázar (the Cuarto Real Alto) are kept in active royal use and serve as the king's official residence whenever he visits Seville.
+This is why the Alcázar is described as 'one of the oldest royal palaces still in use in Europe', and why Cuarto Real Alto access is on a separate small-group timed circuit.
+When the royal household is in residence the upper apartments can close to visitors at short notice.

 What is Mudéjar architecture?

 Mudéjar is the architectural style produced in Christian Spain by Muslim craftsmen (mudéjares) who remained after the Reconquista.
 It combines Christian building forms with Islamic decorative techniques — horseshoe arches, sebka tracery, carved stucco, glazed azulejo tiles, geometric and calligraphic ornament, and elaborate wooden artesonado ceilings.
-The Real Alcázar's Mudéjar Palace, built 1364–1366 for Pedro I of Castile, is the world's defining example.
+The Real Alcázar's Mudéjar Palace, built in the 1360s for Pedro I of Castile, is the world's defining example.

-There is a free-entry slot for EU citizens, residents of Seville and certain other categories during a limited late-afternoon window (typically the last hour before closing) on specific weekdays — historically a Monday window — but availability is small, queues form well before the door opens, and the slot is not bookable online.
+There may be free-entry slots for EU citizens, residents of Seville and certain other categories during limited windows on specific days, but availability is small, queues form well before the door opens, and the slot is not bookable online.
 Free-entry policy can change at short notice.
 International visitors with limited days in Seville almost always do better with a guaranteed timed slot.
-[VERIFY current free-entry windows on alcazarsevilla.org]
+Current free-entry windows are published on alcazarsevilla.org.

 Can I bring a backpack or large bag?

 Small day bags and handbags are allowed and pass through a security check at the Puerta del León.
-Large backpacks, suitcases and oversized bags must be left at the cloakroom near the entrance — it is free but space is limited in peak season.
+Large backpacks, suitcases and oversized bags must be left at the cloakroom near the entrance (space is limited in peak season).
 Tripods, drones and any commercial filming equipment are not permitted without prior written permission from the Patronato.

 Is there food and drink inside the Real Alcázar?

 There is a small café in the gardens serving drinks, light snacks and ice cream, with limited shaded outdoor seating.
 It is not a full-meal stop.
 Re-entry to the gardens is permitted within a single visit.
-For lunch, the Barrio de Santa Cruz two minutes from the exit has dozens of tapas bars; the cluster around Calle Mateos Gago and Plaza de Doña Elvira is the easiest.
-Bring a refillable water bottle — there are public fountains in the gardens.
+For lunch, the nearby Barrio de Santa Cruz, a short walk from the exit, has dozens of tapas bars; the cluster around Calle Mateos Gago and Plaza de Doña Elvira is the easiest.
+Bring a refillable water bottle to stay hydrated during your visit.

 Are there guided tours in English?